 The final resting place of the Bard is said to be the most visited parish church in all of England.
 Inside are handsome 16th- and...

-Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – this pub with low ceilings has been around a...
+Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – which means this pub with low ceilings has...

 Church Street Townhouse

-Open all day, this lovely restaurant is a fantastic place for immersing yourself in Stratford's historic charms, whether for breakfast,...
+This lovely restaurant is a fantastic place for immersing yourself in Stratford's historic charms.
+The food is delightful and the...

 Old Town · interesting places nearby